When is it time to consider an exit plan when selling a business ?

 Think like a Buyer

-Think like a buyer, what would a buyer be looking for in my business.
-Why would a buyer be looking at my business etc. But this topic is quite detailed with allot to consider and will be the subject of another post.
+Think like a buyer, what would a buyer be looking for in my business?
+Why would a buyer be looking at my business etc?
+But this topic is quite detailed with a lot to consider and will be the subject of another post.

-Is an initial public offering on the table?
+Is an initial public offering IPO on the table?

-Initial public offering is a quite costly and tricky, it is not something to be taken lightly.
-Effectively all investors are business owners.
+It is quite costly and tricky, but it is not something to be taken lightly.
+Effectively all investors are business owners the same goes for venture capital.

 Who Your Target Market is?